How to use Free Software to learn Japanese, and more.

 Our preferred way to learn new words is by reading and understanding sentences.
 We believe it's the most natural approach.
 When immersing we encounter sentences and phrases much more than isolated words.
 Besides, understanding sentences is easier than understanding words.
 The additional context triggers the memory at times when the meaning of a single word would slip away.

 Of course, it's not possible to start reading full sentences if you know no words yet.
 To work around this temporary hindrance we employ targeted sentence cards.
-A targeted sentence card is a flashcard that gives you context but knowing the context is not mandatory to pass the flashcard.
+A targeted sentence card is a flashcard that gives you context, but knowing the context is not mandatory to pass the flashcard.
 Only the target word is taken into account.
 So, if you know the context, it helps you out.
 If not, you treat the flashcard as an isolated word.
 This idea quickly starts working in your favor.
 Once you've learned even just a few hundred words, your comprehension expands substantially.
 As you're beginning to understand not just isolated words, any extra exposure you get from reviewing sentences in Anki reinforces your memory.
 Sentences help you better understand how the words are being used in speech, what roles they play in a sentence and how they connect with other words.
 You don't get any of these benefits if you use isolated vocab cards (word cards).

-Anki deck
+Anki decks

 Core10k

 Ankidrone Core10k is an extra deck that contains sentences from iKnow.
+Before Ankidrone Essentials was released in 2020, this deck was commonly used for the same purpose of learning basic vocabulary.

-Core10k is a very famous deck among Japanese learners.
+Core10k is a famous deck among Japanese learners.
 Its format is roughly similar to the Tango decks.
 Each card contains a target word within an example sentence on the front.
 You have readings, translation, word meanings and audio on the back.

-The extra deck can be separately downloaded from here.
+Core10k can be downloaded from here.

 How to study